top of page

 Many parents were raised with approaches that relied on control, punishment, or compliance.
 Others learned to avoid conflict altogether.
 These patterns often fall into two familiar responses:

-• Power Over parenting, which relies on authority, consequences, and control
+• Power Over Parenting: This approach relies on authority, consequences, and control.

-• Power Under parenting, which emerges from fear, burnout, or uncertainty and results in inconsistent boundaries
+• Power Under Parenting: This emerges from fear, burnout, or uncertainty and results in inconsistent boundaries.

 Both approaches tend to break down during adolescence and young adulthood, especially when mental health challenges, substance use, or emotional dysregulation are present.